peter-w-bryant/Pigeonhole.dev/CONTRIBUTING.md

 ```
 and then ensure a `database.db` file is created within the `/instance` directory.
 ## Modify .demo-env
 To run this project, you will need to set a number of environment variables.
-I have provided a file, ```backend/.demo-env```, which contains the following variable definitions,
+We have provided a file, ```backend/.demo-env```, which contains the following variable definitions,
 ```
 # GitHub OAuth app credentials
 GITHUB_CLIENT_ID=''